Process Engineering for Control Practitioners Certificate Program (100% Online)

 2018-19 Term: January 16 - February 27, 2018

 - Module III - Safety Devices (7 weeks)

-Note: It is highly recommended that participants attend Modules 1, 2 and 3 in their sequential order.
+Note: It is highly recommended that participants attend Modules I, II and III in their sequential order.
 We are unable to accommodate requests for advanced standing.
 Participants must complete all 3 modules including all quizzes and exams in order to be awarded a Certificate in Process Engineering for Control Practitioners.
 In special circumstances a participant may complete a certificate module outside the regular program schedule on a self-study basis.
 Application for self-study must be sent in writing to the Program Director.

 The certificate is awarded after the completion of the three modules, including all quizzes and final exams.
 This represents approximately 150 hours of training which includes online sessions, home study, assignments and exam preparation.
 The participants must attain a minimum of 65 percent for each module and an aggregate average of at least 75 percent in the program.

 The text book is in the form of online notes and is available for downloading for the course participants.